topiasukkonen/AssetTracker/README.md

 # AssetTracker

-AssetTracker is a Python program that fetches data from two APIs, stores it to local database using SQLite and visualizes it using Matplotlib.
+AssetTracker is a Python program that fetches crypto and stock data from two APIs, stores it to local database using SQLite and visualizes it using Matplotlib.

 # How to use?